top of page

 HOUSING STABILIZATION PROGRAMS

-The Rapid Rehousing Program assists homeless families in Clay County with financial assistance to obtain housing.
-If approved based on the county enforced guidelines, a family in our Rapid Rehousing Program can expect a maximum of one-year of ongoing assistance while actively working towards independence.
+The Rapid Rehousing Program assists families in Clay County with assistance to obtain housing.
+If approved based on the county enforced guidelines, a family in our Rapid Rehousing Program can expect a maximum of one-year of ongoing assistance while working towards independence.

 STUDENT SELF-SUFFICIENCY PROGRAM

-Mercy’s Student Self-Sufficiency Program is a high-level accountability program supporting unaccompanied youth in Clay County who are homeless and circumstantially in need and have a strong desire to graduate from High School.
-Our goal is to provide safe shelter, basic life skills, financial coaching, mentorship, and weekly meetings in a loving, focus-controlled, Christ-centered, encouraging environment.
+Mercy’s Student Self-Sufficiency Program is a high-level accountability program supporting unaccompanied youth in Clay County who are in need and have a desire to graduate from High School.
+We provide safe housing, basic life skills, financial coaching, mentorship, and weekly meetings in a loving, focus-controlled, Christ-centered, encouraging environment.
 The end goal is to prepare them for life after graduation whether they desire higher education, enlistment, or employment.